Kari Kosi: Floods

 Kari kosi splitting its banks during monsoon.

 Along with Mahananda, Kari Kosi usually split Its banks causing deluge and waterlogging in Katihar district of Bihar.

 Environmental Degradation

 Plastic pollutants on banks of river near Chunapur bridge dumped by ignorant people from bridge.

-Water quality of river has degraded within few years due to illegal possession of river lands and dumping non biodegradable wastes like plastic, polythene bags along with religious remains by ignorant people in the river whereas only biodegradable waste such as flowers, fruits, idols, etc. only should be immersed (visharjan) in river water throwing plastic bags in dustbin elsewhere.
+Water quality of river has degraded within few years due to illegal possession of river lands and dumping non biodegradable wastes like plastic, polythene bags along with religious remains by ignorant people.